-This course introduces students to the fundamentals information management.
-Information technology management encompasses the activities related to the planning, organizing, acquiring, maintaining, and controlling of IT resources.
-Topics covered in the course include the process of managing organizations, Data/Information/Knowledge Management.
-Utilization of IT in decision making, IT Management and Management Supported by IT, IT Economics.
-Managing Infrastructures.
-IT Information Resources Managing, System Development, and IT Control and Security, Managing Emerging Technologies, IT processes, Management of change, IT governance, Managing innovation in IT, and entrepreneurship in IT.
+This course introduces students to the fundamentals management. information Information technology management encompasses the activities related to the planning, organizing, acquiring, maintaining, and controlling of IT resources.
+Topics covered in the course include the process of managing IT in organizations, Data/Information/Knowledge Management, Utilization of IT in decision making, IT Management and Management Supported by IT, IT Economics, Managing Infrastructures, IT Information Resources Managing, System Development, and IT Control and Security, Managing Emerging Technologies, IT processes, Management of change, IT governance, Managing innovation in IT, and entrepreneurship in IT.
 Student will have hands-on training in database management systems.
 Students will have hands-on training in IT development tools.